cqnykamp/algebra-calculator/README.md

 # algebra-calculator
 A calculator for symbolically simplifying basic math expressions and validating equations

-Originally created for Data Structures class at Carleton College.
+Originally created for Data Structures class at Carleton College in December 2021.
 Binary tree display created by Prof. Anya Vostinar.

 ## Examples